Dawod-G/ENSEA_template-Typst/src/template-letter.typ

   // Set the page properties
   set page(paper: "a4", margin: auto, number-align: center)

+  // if "weak: true", the page break is skipped if the current page is already empty set pagebreak(weak: true)

   // Set the text properties
   set text(font: "New Computer Modern", size: 12pt, lang: "fr", region: "fr")